Violence Prevention Training for Medical Staff

 Step Two

 • To supplement the online module, medical staff practicing in high-risk areas must register for an upcoming Violence Prevention – PVPC for Medical Staff classroom session (3.5hr).
-There are 13 classroom sessions scheduled across the region, between January and March 2025.
+There are three sessions scheduled in February and March 2025, with more dates to be added in due course.

 For assistance setting up or accessing an existing LearningHub account, please visit the LearningHub Support page.